 This is where you’ll see your potential matches, called “Prospects”.

-Clover Premium users don’t have to wait for a mutual match, they can tap the green thought bubble and initiate a message exchange right away.
+Clover Premium users don’t have to wait for a mutual match.
+They can tap the blue thought bubble and initiate a message exchange right away.

 On Demand Dating

 One of Clover’s most popular features, this is where you can see all the people who are looking for dates.